Seth A. Major, chair

 Independent work on a research project under supervision of a faculty member.
 Prerequisite, Consent of instructor.
 May be repeated for credit, but not counted toward concentration requirements.
 Students may count up to a total of one credit of Physics Research toward graduation.
 One-quarter, one-half, or one credit per semester.
 Credit/No Credit only.
 The Department.

 A study of the physics of space-time geometry including Einstein’s special and general theories of relativity with applications to black holes and cosmology.
 Prerequisite, Physics 290 or permission of the instructor.
 (Quantitative and Symbolic Reasoning.)
-Seth Major.
+Normally offered on alternate years.

 Topics in Astrophysics.